Demographics of North Korea: North Koreans living overseas

 Many of Japan's approximately 680,000 Koreans have below average standards of living.
 This is partly because of discrimination by the Japanese.
 Many resident Koreans, loyal to North Korea, remain separate from, and often hostile to, the Japanese social mainstream.
 The pro-North Korean Chongryon (General Association of Korean Residents in Japan) initially was more successful than the pro-South Korean Mindan (Association for Korean Residents in Japan) in attracting adherents.
 However, the widening disparity between the political and economic conditions of the two Koreas has since made Mindan the larger and certainly the less politically controversial faction.
 In addition, third- and fourth-generation Zainichi Chosenjin have largely given up active participation or loyalty to the Chongryon ideology.
 Reasons stated for this increased disassociation include widespread mainstream tolerance of Koreans by Japanese in recent years, greatly reducing the need to rely on Chongryon and the increasing unpopularity of Kim Jong Il even among loyal members of Chongryon.

 Between 1959 and 1982, Chongryon encouraged the repatriation of Korean residents in Japan to North Korea.
 More than 93,000 Koreans left Japan, the majority (80,000 persons) in 1960 and 1961.
 Thereafter, the number of repatriates declined, apparently because of reports of hardships suffered by their compatriots.
 Approximately 6,637 Japanese wives accompanied their husbands to North Korea, of whom about 1,828 retained Japanese citizenship in the early 1990s.
 Pyongyang had originally promised that the wives could return home every two or three years to visit their relatives.
 In fact, however, they are not allowed to do so, and few have had contact with their families in Japan.
 In normalization talks between North Korean and Japanese officials in the early 1990s, the latter urged unsuccessfully that the wives be allowed to make home visits.
 According to a defector, himself a former returnee, many petitioned to be returned to Japan and in response were sent to political prison camps.
 Japanese research puts the number of Zainichi Korean returnees condemned to prison camps at around 10,000.
+In 2026, four people who had repatriated to Korea, been mistreated and subsequently escaped back to Japan won a verdict in a Japanese court ordering the North Korean government to pay them compensation of a minimum of ¥20 million each.